-Provision for income tax was \$0.3 million in 2023, compared to a \$0.1 million tax benefit in 2022.
-The \$0.4 million variance was primarily driven by a partial deferred tax asset valuation allowance release in the prior period.
+Provision for income tax was \$0.3 million \$0.6 million in 2023, compared to a \$0.1 million an immaterial tax benefit in 2022.
+The \$0.4 million \$0.6 million variance was primarily driven by a partial deferred higher annualized estimated tax asset rate in the current period, primarily due to higher valuation allowance release in the prior period, relation to pre-tax income in 2022.